RBI holds rates, eyes inflation and rebounding growth

 The yield on the benchmark 10-year bond yield slid 3 bps to 7.04 percent from around 7.07 percent before the policy decision.
 It had risen more than 60 bps since the RBI’s Aug.
 2 policy meeting.

-But the rupee weakened to 64.49 per dollar from around 64.47 before the RBI’s statement, while the broader NSE share index fell 0.7 percent for the day, mostly before the rate announcement.
+But the rupee weakened to 64.49 per dollar from around 64.47 before the RBI’s statement, while the broader NSE share index fell 0.7 percent for day, mostly before the rate announcement.

 Reporting by Swati Bhat and Suvashree Dey Choudhury; Writing by Rafael Nam; Editing by Richard Borsuk and Kim Coghill